Ministers of Communion

-Weekly Adoration of the Blessed Sacrament is on Tuesdays immediately following the 8 AM Mass until 1 PM concluding with Benediction at 1 PM.
+Weekly Adoration of the Blessed Sacrament is on the second Thursday of each month from 12:00 noon until 3:00 PM concluding with Benediction.

 Please use the door by the rectory on the north side of the church to enter or leave.
 This will be the only door left open.

 If there is a funeral, the Blessed Sacrament will be placed on the St. Joseph Altar.

 Frédéric Ozanam left his home in Lyon, France, in the autumn of 1831, for Paris.
 He registered in the School of Law at the Sorbonne, University of Paris.
 Frédéric collaborated with Mr. Emmanuel Bailly, editor of the Tribune Catholique, in reviving a student organization which had been suspended during the revolutionary activity of July 1830.
 They called their new association "The Conference of History."
 The group met on Saturdays to discuss various topics, everything but politics.
 At one of their meetings, a student challenged Frédéric and the practicing Catholics.
 He admitted that the Catholic Church had done much good work in the past, but "what do you do now?"
 Frédéric called for a meeting of five of his friends; they agreed to meet at Mr. Bailly's office.
 The date was April 23, 1833, Frédéric's twentieth birthday.
 Inspired by their words, Frédéric decided to found the "Conference of Charity" to assist the poor.
 Emmanuel Bailly, the married layman, was chosen by the six students as their first President.
 In a short time, they changed their name to The Society of St. Vincent de Paul in honor of their patron.